The pattern

 Platform and enterprise layers

-Platform records can show agent identity, parent-child relationships, tokens, and logs.
+Platform records can show agent identity, linked child identities, tokens, and logs.
 The enterprise still must produce the chain-level authorization record.

 The Chain Authorization Gap is the absence of any authorization record for the outcome of a multi-agent chain, where no single agent in the chain was individually authorized for what the chain collectively did.